ngdh32/VocabGroupingTool/README.md

 If you are visiting VGT demo site on IOS, once you log in you can save it to the desktop so that you can use it with a native -app like outlook.

+## Starting from version 2.0.0, VGT is offline access available (read-only)!!!
+Please see the demo footage in https://imgur.com/LFD9VKs

+With this feature, after loading the VGT for once, the application can be loaded instantly without waiting for the backend service to be ready.

 ## Prerequisites

 The following need to be installed before launching the application:
 - net core 2.2
 - node v10.15.1
 - database(in my case MySQL)

 ## Installations